Last updated 13.08

 - Etsy has lots of different types of face coverings for sale.
 Search for the type you’re interested in.

 - ‘Handybands’ from Seasalt have been recommended to us by a Facebook follower.
 They can be used as face coverings as well as head bands.
-Face masks will also be available from Seasalt soon.
+Organic cotton face masks are also available from Seasalt.

 - There are lots of guides and video tutorials showing you how to make different types of face covering, for example: BBC, YouTube.